Saturday 27 April 2024

 parts, and just like with the Master,

 I was already very happy to find a 2 x 10 speed NOS Campa full carbon crank in the first place.
 And this time the last one available at Mario's.
 But Centaur is made with the same construction techniques as its pricier flagship cousins and simply performs equally.
-So a multi-directional carbon fibre core with uni-directional weave, bonded to a Power-Torque chromoly axle, oversized with a splined interface on the non-drive side which is very easy to mount.
+So a multi-directional carbon fiber core with uni-directional weave, bonded to a Power-Torque chromoly axle, oversized with a splined interface on the non-drive side which is very easy to mount.
 Splendid engineering with great looks.

 Sunday 7 April 2024